-is an innovative quartet made up of four critically-acclaimed violinists who came together through friendship and a desire to inspire, create, and advocate with an awareness to social issues.
-MoVE is the first ensemble of its kind-committed to augmenting the small canon of repertoire for violin quartet, through commissioning both great, established and emerging composers.
+is an innovative quartet made up of four critically-acclaimed violinists who came together through friendship and a desire to inspire and create.
+MoVE is the first ensemble of its kind--committed to augmenting the small canon of repertoire for violin quartet, through commissioning both great, established and emerging composers.
 From electro-acoustic to mixed media, MoVE is open to creative and collaborative projects, presenting it in traditional, educational, public institutions, and alternative venues.

 Critics have acclaimed Gabriela as “a young violin master,” and “one of Boston’s most valuable players.”
 A fierce champion of contemporary music, Gabriela has been fortunate to work closely with many significant composers on their own compositions, namely Pierre Boulez, Magnus Lindberg, Frederic Rzewski, Alvin Lucier, John Zorn, Roger Reynolds, Steve Reich, Brian Ferneyhough, and Helmut Lachenmann.
 Gabriela is a member of several Boston-area contemporary music groups, including Sound Icon, Ludovico Ensemble, Dinosuar Annex, Firebird Ensemble, Boston Musica Viva, and Callithumpian Consort.
 As a childhood cancer survivor, Gabriela is committed to supporting cancer research and treatment in her capacity as a musician.
 In 2004, Gabriela was a recipient of a grant from the Albert Schweitzer Foundation, an award that enabled Gabriela to create and direct the Boston Hope Ensemble.
 Gabriela can be heard on New World, Centaur, BMOPSound, Mode, Naxos, and Tzadik records.
 Gabriela has been on the faculty of Wellesley College since 2012.